georgekl03/sleekfinance/README.md

 - **Demo CSVs and quick testing** – Download staged CSV samples, load them directly into the wizard, and clear imported demo transactions per account.

+## Rules

+- **Purpose** – Rules automatically assign categories, sub-categories, tags, payees, flow overrides, note prefixes, and FX flags based on transaction attributes.
+They never change transaction amounts, currencies, accounts, or dates.
+- **Conditions** – Combine checks such as description text, payee name, amounts (including ranges), date windows, accounts, providers, empty or specific categories, flow type, and tags.
+Choose whether all or any conditions must match.
+- **Actions** – Apply a single set of updates in priority order: set categories/sub-categories, add tags, update the payee, mark transfers, prefix notes, or clear the "needs FX" flag.
+Only the first action per field within a rule applies, and once a field is changed during a run, later rules skip it to guarantee deterministic results.
+- **Priority & scheduling** – Lower numeric priorities run first.
+All enabled rules execute automatically after a successful CSV import.
+The Transactions page also provides a "Run rules manually" card to preview and confirm actions for selected transactions or date/account filters.
+- **Logs & transparency** – Every run records the timestamp, mode (automatic or manual), transactions scanned, matches per rule, and the action types applied.
+View recent runs in the Rules page log to audit outcomes.

 ## Data Model Overview

 ### Accounts & Providers